Mary Macqueen: Life, training and influences

-Macqueen was born in Carlton, Victoria on 29 January 1912.
-Inspired by her grandmothers drawings, and encouraged by her parents, Macqueen developed a love for drawing from early childhood.
+Macqueen was born Mary McCartney Ballantine, elder daughter of Mr and Mrs A. D. Ballantine, in Carlton, Victoria, on 29 January 1912.
+Inspired by her grandmother's drawings, and encouraged by her parents, she developed a love for drawing from early childhood.
 Her primary and secondary schooling was at the Princes Hill State School, Mount Albert Central School and the Methodist Ladies College in Melbourne.
-She studied commercial art for one year in 1927 at the Swinburne Technical College, and then took private drawing classes with Catherine Hardess in 1928 at Hawthorn.
+She studied commercial art for one year in 1927 at the Swinburne Technical College, and took private drawing lessons with Catherine Hardess in 1928 at Hawthorn.

-In 1930, at the age of eighteen, she married Allan Macqueen, an older man who was a widower with two sons.
-Over the ensuing ten years she did very little drawing and was instead occupied with raising three children, a daughter and two sons, who were born between 1931 and 1935.
+In 1930, at the age of eighteen, she married (Thomas) Allan Macqueen or McQueen, son of Rev. Finlay McQueen (died 18 November 1934), a widowed accountant and fruit exporter with two sons, Frederick and Allan.
+Over the ensuing ten years she did very little drawing and was instead occupied with raising those two and her own daughter and two sons, born between 1931 and 1935.
 In 1939 Macqueen resumed her drawing and also began to experiment with watercolour painting.
 In 1941 she returned to Swinburne Technical College to study with William Dargie for a term.
 Her subject matter during this period consisted of everyday domestic scenes at her home, and the buildings, landscapes and people of Melbourne.
 In March 1945 she held her first solo exhibition of watercolours at the Kozminsky Galleries in Melbourne.
 In 1946 she attended drawing sessions with George Bell, who spoke to her about Cubism, Georges Braque and Rauol Dufy.
 However, her intuitive drawing style was at odds with his highly structural approach and she ceased the lessons when her fourth child was born.

-Between 1956 and 1958 Mcqueen attended printmaking classes at the Royal Melbourne Technical College, now RMIT University, where she developed a fascination for lithography.
+Between 1956 and 1958 Macqueen attended printmaking classes at the Royal Melbourne Technical College, now RMIT University, where she developed a fascination for lithography.
 To be able to print at home, she converted an old hand mangle into a press, which she continued to use throughout her artistic career.
 As her printmaking skills and experience increased she was asked to teach for one day a week at RMIT.
 This was later expanded to include instructing students in free drawing techniques.
 She taught at RMIT for more than a decade.

 In the 1960s, Macqueen began to focus on animals as the subject matter for her work.
 She often visited the Melbourne Zoo to draw animals from life and was particularly fond of drawing giraffes.
 After her husband died in September 1970 she embarked on several overseas trips, which included visits to England, Mexico, Kenya, Bangladesh, Canada and the United States.
+Works from her travels were presented at Leveson Street Gallery.
 These travel experiences contributed to the 1980s being described by Macqueen as "the decade which was to become the most interesting and productive in my life".

 Mary Macqueen died at the age of 82 on 15 September 1994.